"Long Engine Life Starts With Reiff"

 For more on this see FAA Approval .

 There are two reasons to use a thermostat.
 One is to turn on the preheat system if the ambient temperature falls below a certain level.
-Our system does not include such a thermostat but it is available as an option.
+Our system does not include such a thermostat but they are available from various sources.

 The other reason is to prevent overheating while the engine heater is operating.
 Our cylinder heaters do not have a thermostat control, but some of the oil heaters do.
 While the engine is running the cylinder normally runs about 300-350oF.
 Our cylinder heater heats it about 70-90o over ambient, so there is no danger of overheating anything and, therefore, no need for a thermostat.

-Our oil heaters are sized to raise the temperature of the oil up to 100o above ambient, and a thermostat on some systems further limits the oil to about 150o actual.
-This means in normal winter use, i.e. when the ambient temp is below 50o, the thermostat never cycles - it just stays closed (on).
+Our oil heaters are sized to raise the temperature of the oil up to 100o above ambient, and a thermostat on some systems further limits the oil to about 190o actual.
+This means in normal winter use the thermostat never cycles - it just stays closed (on).
 This design approach gives you the benefit of a thermostat controlled maximum oil temperature, without the disadvantage of limited thermostat life due to constantly cycling on and off.

 One brand does not use a thermostat and criticizes them because they have a finite life expectancy (100,000 cycles for ours) and when they fail they can fail closed (although this is rare - they almost always fail open) and allow the heater to run continuously and overheat the oil.
 This is a valid concern with some other brands of oil heaters.
 It is not a concern with ours because our thermostat does not cycle, and because our oil heaters are sized so that they will not overheat the oil even if the thermostat fails closed and the heater runs continuously.
 In fact, we had to demonstrate this to the FAA to get PMA approval.